Bryanhalambeck/expense-analysis/README.md

 ---

-📈 Key Insights
+### 📈 Key Insights

-    •    ⚠️ Single Outlier Transaction: One $972 purchase = 40% of category spend
+- ⚠️ **Single Outlier Transaction:** One $972 purchase accounted for 40% of the category’s total spend.
-    •    👤 Employee-Level Imbalance: David Kim far above team average
+- 👤 **Employee-Level Imbalance:** David Kim spent far above the team average.
-    •    🏪 Vendor Concentration: Staples = 60% of spend, flagged as outlier
+- 🏪 **Vendor Concentration:** Staples represented 60% of category spend and was flagged as an outlier.
-    •    📅 Timing Irregularities: Weekend + holiday purchases
+- 📅 **Timing Irregularities:** Purchases occurred on both weekends and U.S. holidays.
-    •    📊 Benchmark Deviation: Sales overspent Office Supplies by +28.3% 📦 Expense Analysis – Small Company Budget Review
+- 📊 **Benchmark Deviation:** Sales overspent Office Supplies by **+28.3%** compared to the expected benchmark.

-⸻
+---

 🧭 **Project Scope**
 This project was designed to address a real-world business goal: